Josh Gordy

-Josh Gordy (born February 9, 1987) is an American football cornerback who is currently a free agent.
+Josh Gordy (born February 9, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2010.
-He played college football at Central Michigan.
+He played college football for the Central Michigan Chippewas.

-Gordy has also been a member of the Green Bay Packers, St. Louis Rams, and Indianapolis Colts.
-With the Packers, Gordy won Super Bowl XLV against the Pittsburgh Steelers.
+Gordy was also a member of the Green Bay Packers, St. Louis Rams, Indianapolis Colts and New York Giants.
+With the Packers, Gordy won Super Bowl XLV.

 College career

-Gordy played college football for Central Michigan University, where he had ten career interceptions as a cornerback.
+Gordy played college football at Central Michigan University, where he had 10 career interceptions as a cornerback fr the Chippewas.
 He earned All Mid-American Conference honors as a senior while helping CMU win three Mid-American Conference championships in four seasons, and finish in the Top 25 in the nation in the final January 2010 AP Poll and USA Today Coaches Poll.

 Professional career

 Jacksonville Jaguars

 After playing at Central Michigan University, Gordy went undrafted and signed as a free agent with the Jacksonville Jaguars.
 He would only spend his time with the Jaguars as an offseason member of their secondary.